-- Dealing with purchase or sale of land and property abroad
+- Notary Services is assisting with with purchase or sale of land and property abroad

 - Authenticating foreign wills and providing documents to deal with the administration of the estates of people who are abroad, or owning property abroad

-- Authenticating personal documents and information for immigration or emigration purposes, or to apply to marry or to work abroad, such as education or professional qualifications or declarations of freedom to marry
+- Notary Services on personal documents and information for immigration or emigration purposes, or to apply to marry or to work abroad, such as education or professional qualifications or declarations of freedom to marry

-- Authenticating company and business documents and transactions or providing certificates as to the status of a company or the identity of its directors
+- Notary Services on authenticating company and business documents and transactions or providing certificates as to the status of a company or the identity of its directors

 The most common services provided by a Notary or a Notary Public to corporate clients are notarisation of following documents: